Royal Rumble (2014): Aftermath

 After the Royal Rumble event, CM Punk did not appear and was not mentioned on Raw the next day.
 Despite being advertised for the SmackDown taping on Tuesday, he also did not appear in front of the live audience.
 By Wednesday, WWE.com stopped advertising Punk for future events.
-It was reported by the Wrestling Observer that on Monday, Punk had legitimately walked out on WWE when he informed Vince McMahon that he was "going home".
+It was reported by the Wrestling Observer that on Monday prior to Raw, Punk had legitimately walked out on WWE when he informed Vince McMahon that he was "going home".
 On February 20, McMahon indicated to investors that Punk was "taking a sabbatical".
 However, in an interview published in late May, Punk indicated that he had retired; he was questioned "How does it feel to be retired at 35?" and replied with "It feels good."
-Punk's WWE contract subsequently expired in July 2014, thus making the Royal Rumble his final on-screen appearance.
+Punk's WWE contract subsequently expired in July 2014, thus making the Royal Rumble his final on-screen appearance for nearly 10 years.

 However, on an episode of Colt Cabana's Art of Wrestling podcast released in November 2014, Punk said that he was suspended for two months after walking out on the company in January and that after the suspension ended, nobody from WWE contacted him.
 Punk also told that when he reached out to them for unpaid royalties, he was given a run-around by company executives until he was handed his termination papers and was fired by WWE on his wedding day with April Mendez (better known as AJ Lee) in June 2014.
 The manner of firing was the last straw for Punk, stating that he would never return to WWE and that following a legal settlement with WWE there would be no further working relationship between them.
 The settlement included Punk giving WWE permission to sell his remaining merchandise.
 Punk subsequently signed a contract to compete in the UFC in 2015.
-Punk has not appeared on WWE programming since then, though he did have multiple appearances on WWE Backstage, a show broadcast by Fox Sports, who have a television deal with WWE.
-However, on August 20, 2021, Punk returned to professional wrestling when he signed with All Elite Wrestling during The First Dance edition of its weekly program Rampage.
+Punk had not appeared on WWE programming since then, though he did have multiple appearances on WWE Backstage, a show broadcast by Fox Sports, who had a television deal with WWE.
+However, on August 20, 2021, Punk returned to professional wrestling when he signed with All Elite Wrestling (AEW) during The First Dance edition of its weekly program Rampage.
+After Punk left AEW in August 2023, he returned to WWE that November at Survivor Series: WarGames.